 What are the benefits of trade?

 Trade is an important part of the global economy, helping to provide businesses with new markets spurring growth and increasing resilience.
-By diversifying and growing a business’s customer base, it can provide additional cash flow and smooths out peaks and troughs in buying cycles.
+By diversifying and growing a business’s customer base, the benefits of trade can be substantial; from providing additional cash flow to smoothing out peaks and troughs in buying cycles.

 What are the economic and social benefits of trade?

 According to the World Bank, economies that trade more generally grow faster, are more productive, more innovative and have higher incomes.
 Additionally, trade usually benefits lower-income households by increasing competition in the market and helping to keep prices lower.

 Other advantages of trade include the widespread social benefits, ranging from increased social opportunity due to the economic benefits of trade, to increased product variety in the market.
 Additionally, trade can help facilitate cultural exchange between nations around the world by bringing products from one corner of the globe to another.